dalpengholic/eficode-assignment-weatherapp/README.md

 $ docker-compose up -d
 ```

-5. Check the front and backend working running correctly.
+5. Check the front and backend working correctly.
 - Open browser and two taps.
 Enter `http://localhost:8000` at one tap, and enter `http://localhost:9000/api/weather`.